-By focusing on recognition (instead of hand-writing), you can expand your vocabulary at a faster rate, which lets you read more advanced texts sooner, understand more conversations earlier, etc.
+By focusing on recognition, you can expand your vocabulary at a faster rate, which lets you read more advanced texts sooner, understand more conversations earlier, etc.

 When deciding if you want to spend time learning to hand-write characters, consider that on smartphones and computers, typing in Pinyin results in automatic conversion to characters.
 For example, if you type the Pinyin ni hao on your device, 你好 will appear.
 Even when taking the HSK (China's official language proficiency exam) in China, students are asked to type in Pinyin and then choose (by recognizing) the correct character, not hand-write them.